top of page

 FAMILY LIAISON OFFICER (FLO)

-She is very experienced and helps overcome any difficulties or barriers which may affect the children’s well-being and experience of school, for example: working on friendship issues, behaviour problems, attendance or self-esteem, through to family worries such as debt, bereavement and relationship changes.
+She helps overcome any difficulties or barriers which may affect the children’s well-being and experience of school, for example: working on friendship issues, behaviour problems, attendance or self-esteem, through to family worries such as debt, bereavement and relationship changes.

 DATA PROTECTION OFFICER